-The aim of the competition is to present works in accordance with Update’s mission.
-The submitted work may have been exhibited previously, but the jury reserves the right to exclude creations that turn out to be not realizable within the limits of the practical possibilities of the Liedts-Meesen Foundation, keeping in mind that the works will be displayed during the exhibition.
+The aim of the competition is to present works in accordance with NTAA's mission.
+The jury reserves the right to exclude creations that turn out to be not realizable within the limits of the practical possibilities of the Liedts-Meesen Foundation, keeping in mind that the works will be displayed during the exhibition.
 The basic equipment is available and at the disposal of the selected artists; specific and special equipment must be provided for and lent by the artists for the duration of the exhibition.

 This international competition is open to all age groups and to all nationalities.
+Artists can present their candidacy for one art work less than two years old at the time of its submission, but which may already have been exhibited.
 English is the working language.

-A cash award will be allocated to a work and to its creator.
+There will be a jury prize and a public prize.
+In both cases a cash award of 5,000 euro will be allocated to a work and to its creator.
 Moreover, the jury reserves the right to award an honorable mention to an artist.
-The Liedts-Meesen Foundation and the jury reserve the right to not award the prize and to transfer it to the next edition.
-There will possibly also be a prize of the European Commission.
+The Liedts-Meesen Foundation and the jury reserve the right to not award the prize and to transfer it to the next exhibition.
 The winners will be announced at the final day of the exhibition.

 For more information, contact Annelies Geenen – email@example.com.